TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: System of TreeLoc++

 \subsection{Axis-Based Alignment and 2D Projection}

 To generate compact descriptors from \ac{DFI}, TreeLoc++ projects stem centers onto a common 2D plane derived from the forest inventory $\mathcal{I}_t$.
-This removes height ambiguity while preserving stable inter-tree geometry, which is more reliable for place recognition.
-However, roll and pitch variations across viewpoints distort the local $xy$-plane of LiDAR scans, leading to inconsistent projections.
+This removes height ambiguity while preserving inter-tree geometry for place recognition, but roll and pitch variations across viewpoints can distort the local $xy$-plane and lead to inconsistent projections.

 Ground-plane fitting is often used to correct such distortion but is unreliable in forests with uneven or partially observed terrain.
 As shown in \figref{fig:align}, ground-based alignment may work in some views but fail in others due to inconsistent terrain estimation.
 In contrast, alignment using stem axes provides a consistent frame across varying viewpoints.
 We therefore align each frame using the stem axes of reconstructed trees.
 For each tree $j$, we extract a unit vector $\mathbf{a}_j$ from the third column of its orientation matrix $\mathbf{A}_j \in \mathrm{SO}(3)$.
 A rotation $\mathbf{R}^A_t \in \mathrm{SO}(3)$ is then estimated to align the axes $\{\mathbf{a}_j\}$ to a reference direction $\mathbf{v} \in \mathbb{S}^2$ by solving